baikeshen/CarND-Vehicle-Detection/writeup_baike.md

 #### 2. Describe how (and identify where in your code) you implemented some filter for false positives and some method for combining overlapping bounding boxes.

-Some effort was done already to minimize false positives using a heatmap and threshold in the pipeline, but it was not enough.
-The overlapping bounding boxes were resolved by using the function `label()` from `scipy.ndimage.measurements` to find the cars.
-To filter false positives, the image heatmap map was averaged over three consecutive frames.
-The implementation could be found on `In [25]`
+Altough Some effort has been put to minimize false positives by using a heatmap and threshold in the pipeline, this is not good enough.
+The code for processing frames of video is contained in the cell `[14]` of [CarND Vehicle Detection notebook](Vehicle_detection_BK.ipynb) and is identical to the code for processing a single image decribed above, with the exception of storing the detections from prvious 10 frames of video.
+Rather than performing the heatmap/threshold/label steps for the current frame's detections, the detections for the past 10 frames are combined and added to the heatmap with a certain weights:

+'''
+car.ave_heatmap = car.ave_heatmap*0.3 + heatmap_final*0.7/len(car.heatmap)
+'''

 ### Discussion